carpentries-incubator/hpc-intro/_episodes/01-tooling.md

 (rather than under a pulldown menu) in the root directory of the lesson.

+## Installing

+You can preview changes by pushing to the `gh-pages` branch of your own repository, but it's often easier to view them locally first.
+To do that,
+you will need to install [Jekyll][jekyll] and a few other packages used by GitHub Pages.
+The easiest way to do that is:

+1. Install Ruby if you don't already have it.
+2. Install Ruby Gems (Ruby's package manager).
+3.  `gem install github-pages` (which will give you Jekyll and things it depends on).

+See [the Jekyll installation documentation][jekyll-install] for full instructions.

 ## Previewing

 [Jekyll][jekyll] can be used in two ways: